-You may have heard the terms co-signer and guarantor being used in regards to your rental application, particularly if you don't meet the income requirements expected of tenants in NYC.
-Typically, landlords want to see a good credit rating and an income that’s 40 times the monthly rent in order to sign a lease on an apartment.
-If you don’t meet these standards, you may need someone else to step in if you get into financial trouble and can't pay the rent.
+You may have heard the terms co-signer and guarantor being used in connection with your rental application, particularly if you don't meet the income requirements expected of tenants in NYC.
+Typically, landlords want to see a good credit score and an income that’s at least 40 times the monthly rent in order to sign a lease on an apartment.
+If you don’t meet these standards, you may need someone else to step in if you or your roommate(s) get into financial trouble and can't pay the rent.

 So who is that someone?
 The terms "co-signer" and "guarantor" are often used interchangeably to describe this person, but there are some subtle differences when it comes to their obligations and rights.